Bulking And Cutting For Women

 This is the kind of advice that makes things harder for women.

 Let’s be real; the odds are already against you, since you don’t produce enough testosterone to build muscle thick and fast, and as a woman you will naturally hold more body fat.
-With that in mind, why would you want to move yourself further away from your goal?

-The fact is; it is easier to build muscle when you are carrying extra weight.
-Those additional pounds are extremely precious in the bulking world.
-You can lose as much ‘weight’ as you want, but if you haven’t done the ‘building’ work prior to the weight loss, you won’t have much lean muscle to show for it and it will be harder for you to build it from this point.
+You can lose as much ‘weight’ as you want, but if you haven’t done the ‘building’ work prior to the weight loss, you won’t have much lean muscle to show for it and it will be harder for you to build it from that point.
 Not impossible, just harder.

 Weightlifting is the only way to alter your physique and body composition.
 Yes.
 The only way.

-Also, consider that traditional weight loss methods (restrictive diet and excessive cardio), will eat into the muscle stores you already have.
+These traditional weight loss methods (restrictive diet and excessive cardio), will eat into the muscle stores you already have.
 So by adopting the ‘lose weight and then tone’ method, you actually cause muscle wastage and you will go backwards.

 Don’t say we didn’t warn you!

-Bulking And Cutting Conclusion
+Bulking And Cutting Summary

 As previously mentioned; the reason bulking and cutting are used together in a cycle is because it has proven to be one of the most efficient methods to achieve aesthetic results.